annettemala/tweetinginequality/README.md

 collect_tweets_archive
 - The script collects tweets from 365 days starting at the date specified by the user.
 Default is January, 1st, 2021.
 - Up to 500 tweets will be collected for each hour in this time span (less than 500 tweets will be collected if fewer tweets match the query).
-- The collected tweets will be saved as pandas pickle files in the folder '/data/analyzed/'.
+- The collected tweets will be saved as pandas pickle files in a folder '/data/raw/'.

 tweet_analysis
 - This script prepares tweets for analysis, and analyzes the syntax to find inequality frames.
-- The tweets are then saved in the folder '/data/analyzed/'.
+- The tweets are then saved in a folder '/data/analyzed/'.

 merge_files
 - This script takes all analyzed tweet files and merges them into one dataset.
 - Duplicate tweets are deleted.
-- The dataframe is then saved in the folder '/data/fullsample'.
+- The dataframe is then saved in a folder '/data/fullsample'.
 - The file name is the current date + "_tweets_oneyear_analyzed".
 - The full dataframe is saved in both pandas pickle and in Excel format.
 - These files contain a pre-filtered dataset containing potentially relevant tweets and their metrics.